vacary/docker/README.md

     docker run -ti quay.io/fenicsproject/<image-name>:latest

-To start with you probably want to try the `stable` image which includes a full stable version of FEniCS with PETSc, SLEPc, petsc4py and slepc4py already compiled.
+To start with you probably want to try the `stable:current` image which includes a full stable version of FEniCS with PETSc, SLEPc, petsc4py and slepc4py already compiled.
+This image has been checked by the FEniCS Project team:

+    docker run -ti quay.io/fenicsproject/stable:current

 If you want to share your current working directory into the container use the following command: